 Seeking respite in the wake of their recent adventures, Clara and Me try to recapture some of the simple pleasures granted by the freedom of a TARDIS.
 But even the most innocent of endeavours can swiftly spiral into tragedy.
-The events that unfold over the course of The Improbable Mirror allow the writers – Henry Lovett, who wrote the first draft but was unable to proceed due to scheduling conflicts, and project lead Sam Maleski, who used the occasion to continue the trajectory of the previous episode – to try and look at Clara from a distance.
+The events that unfold over the course of The Improbable Mirror allow the writers – Henry Lovett, who wrote the first draft but was unable to proceed due to scheduling conflicts, and co-project lead Ruth Long and Sam Maleski, who used the occasion to continue the trajectory of the previous episode – to try and look at Clara from a distance.
 The story is told as a fragmented narrative: composed from archive footage, testimonies, letters and news reports.
-It relies on the point view of other characters trying to wrap their heads around who exactly she is; especially in relation to their own personal histories and politics.
+It relies on the point of view of other characters trying to wrap their heads around who exactly she is; especially in relation to their own personal histories and politics.

-While The Untold Adventures generally takes, in this first series, a more inwards-looking approach, focusing on Clara’s narrative role and struggles, The Improbable Mirror goes to a bit of a different place.
+While The Untold Adventures generally takes, in this first series, a more inward-looking approach, focusing on Clara’s narrative role and struggles, The Improbable Mirror goes to a bit of a different place.
 It’s probably the most outwardly political episode of the bunch, building on themes present in the Capaldi era, but presenting them in a new context.
 Really, it’s a story about identity, and that’s a fundamentally political question.
 But not just that; it’s also a shifting, contested thing.
 The title of the story is a direct reference to one of the main bases for Clara’s characterisation in the series, project lead Ruth Long’s essay ‘The Impossible Mirror’ – she is, in a way, just that; a mirror reflecting many faces, conflicting desires and agencies.
 But mirrors, under the right circumstances, can crack.
 And it’s up to you, the reader, to put the pieces together, and draw your own conclusions.

 This is very-much bringing the tensions that have been brewing throughout the series to a head, in doing so forcing Clara, who is a character constantly on the run from herself, to stop for a moment and face the morality of her actions.
 It’s all about limiting her options: what will Clara Oswald do when her usual tricks no longer work, when she’s confronted with something she’s not used to, and the array of choices at her disposal grow ever narrower?
 She can make mistakes, we know that.
 It cost her her life.
 But when you’re assuming the mantle of a cosmic heroine, the cost may be even greater.
 The decisions she makes will define who she is; Me knows this, and is going to do her best to steer her friend in the right direction, but who knows if she’ll succeed…